pymupdf/PyMuPDF/docs/recipes-multiprocessing.rst

 Using PyMuPDF in a Python threading environment will lead to blocking effects for the main thread.

-However, there exists the option to use Python's *multiprocessing* module in a variety of ways.
+However, there is the option to use Python's *multiprocessing* module in a variety of ways.

 If you are looking to speed up page-oriented processing for a large document, use this script as a starting point.
 It should be at least twice as fast as the corresponding sequential processing.